NaiRobley/ckan-docker/README.md

 # CKAN Docker

-*CKAN and friends running in Docker with the DCAT harvesting extension*
+*CKAN running in docker with extensions*

-## How to federate from an ArcGIS Open Data Site
+## How to run
 1. run `docker-compose up`

+## To create an admin and organization
-2. open a command line on the ckan container `docker exec -it ckan /bin/bash`
+1. open a command line on the ckan container `docker exec -it ckan /bin/bash`
-3. create and admin `paster sysadmin add admin -c /etc/ckan/default/default.ini`
+2. create and admin `paster --plugin=ckan sysadmin add admin -c /etc/ckan/default/default.ini`
-4. log in to ckan `localhost:5000/ckan-admin`
+3. log in to ckan `localhost:5000/ckan-admin`
-5. create a new organization
+4. create a new organization
-6. log in to the harvest control `localhost:5000/harvest`
-7. add a new source: select dcat json, select frequency always
-8. select admin
-9. select run harvest job